The next turning workshop will run May 17-18th, 2017. To register, please e-mail.

 Due to increasing demand, we have decided to run a turning spalted wood workshop on a limited basis.
-Each session is limited to two people and is an intensive two-day experience.
-Students have access to both mid-size and large size lathes (a midi delta and a Vega bowl lathe) and a huge pile of spalted wood.
+Each session is limited to four people and is an intensive two-day experience.
+Students have access to both mid-size and large size lathes (various Jet midi and mini lathes, two different NOVA lathes, and a Vega bowl lathe) and a huge pile of spalted wood.
 Over the course of the weekend students learn specialized turning techniques for spalted wood, stabilization, sanding, and even breakdown from log to turning blank with chainsaw and band saw.
 Expect to leave with several finished spalted pieces and a sound knowledge of how to work with this very unique material.

 This workshop will run on a as-needed basis and will not be generally scheduled.
 If you are interested, please e-mail me via the link above and we will pick a weekend to run the workshop.